gtsoph/888rat/README.md

-# XWorm-RAT-v2.1
+# 888rat
-It is the latest version of private RAT called Xworm.
+It is the latest version of private RAT called 888rat.
 I share this one for free, so  please leave the star⭐ to this repository

 COMPILING:
 Download all source files, launch builder and fill in all gaps